polyfy/polylith/readme.md

 ```

 Before we continue, it may be worth mentioning that most commands, except for the [test](#test) command,
-can be executed for other workspaces by setting `ws-dir`, e.g.:
+can be executed from other workspaces by giving `ws-dir`, e.g.:
 ```
 poly check ws-dir:../example
 ```